 The Mission was established in 1971 following the admission of Bhutan as a member of the United Nations.
 Today, it is the only mission that the Royal Government of Bhutan maintains in the North American continent.

-The Mission has three important mandates:
+The Mission has two important mandates:

 - As a member of the United Nations, to participate and contribute to the work of the United Nations.

 - Promote friendly bilateral relations with countries and members of the United Nations.
 Being the only mission in North America, the Permanent Representative is accredited to Canada and Brazil.

 - Promote Bhutan’s sovereign independence and strengthen our role as a responsible and constructive member of the international community

 - To contribute to the process of socio-economic development of Bhutan